-As the current round of LCFI funding is drawing to a close, members of LCFI have been engaged in developing future programmes in the areas of sensor development, vertexing algorithms and their applications for future colliders and studies of novel materials for vertex and tracking detectors.
+As the current round of LCFI funding is drawing to a close, members of LCFI have been engaged in developing future programmes in the areas of sensor development, quark flavour and charge identification algorithms and their applications for future colliders and studies of novel materials for vertex and tracking detectors.
 These proposals are briefly described in this report.